 Lifestyle changes and home treatments also can help reduce osteoarthritis symptoms.
 You might want to try some of the following tips:

 Large grip tools, such as a large grip knife, can make it easier to take care of everyday tasks if you have osteoarthritis in your hands.
 Some tools will need to be purchased at a specialty store. ...

 To protect your finger joints, avoid tightly pinching with your fingers.
 For example, use a buttonhook to help you grasp and fasten buttons on your clothes.
 Choose clothes with easy-to-close ...

 People who aren't helped by medications for osteoarthritis pain sometimes turn to complementary and alternative medicine practices for relief.
 Common treatments that have shown some promise for osteoarthritis include:

 Coping and support

-Medications and other treatments are key to managing pain and disability, but another major component to treatment is your own attitude.
+Medications and other treatments are key to managing pain and disability, but another major component to treatment is your own outlook on life.
 Your ability to cope despite pain and disability caused by osteoarthritis often determines how much of an impact osteoarthritis will have on your everyday life.
 Talk to your doctor if you're feeling frustrated.
 He or she may have ideas about how to cope or refer you to someone who can help.
-In the meantime, try to:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.